All Episodes

 I was screaming.

-In our own little community here, we have saved, I was on the Board of Supervisors, which in some of your areas of Board of Commissioners, uh, we uh we saved uh uh in Heritage Park, mind you, uh a number of architecturally significant buildings that were in the way of progress and we're gonna just get torn down.
+In our own little community here, we have saved, I was on the Board of Supervisors, which in some of your areas of Board of Commissioners, we saved in Heritage Park, mind you, a number of architecturally significant buildings that were in the way of progress and were going to just get torn down.

-One of those was the first synagogue in San Diego, preserved now on public land in a park uh in San Diego with stars of David on it.
+One of those was the first synagogue in San Diego, preserved now on public land in a park in San Diego with Stars of David on it.

-Have they ever sued the synagogue with the Star of David?
+Have they ever sued the synagogue or the Star of David?

 No.